plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 - jim mentions downtime. would try to leverage the zrs replication protocol, secondary server with converted data.
   It would probably be a trivial change to zrs.
 - for relstorage jim mentions a zrs equivalent for relstorage: http://www.newtdb.org/en/latest/topics/following.html
-- david thought out loud about
+- david thought out loud about taking down downtime: do conversion at read time....